 • Work center for each and every one of the authors.
 Institutional affiliation, each author may include at most two affiliations relevant to the proposed article.
 It must include the city and the country.

-• Profession and academic degree; Each author must indicate his profession and the highest academic degree completed.
-Likewise, you must indicate who is the correspondent author, indicating your address, telephone number and email address.
-In case the study has been presented as a summary to a congress or is part of a thesis you must specify it with the corresponding appointment, at the end of the article.
-The source of financing and declaration of conflicts of interest, can go to the end of the article.
+• Profession and academic degree.
+Each author must indicate his profession and the highest academic degree completed.
+Likewise, one must note who the correspondent author is, indicating once address, telephone number, and email address.
+In case the study has been presented as a summary in a congress or is part of a thesis one must specify it with the corresponding citation, at the end of the article.
+The source of financing and declaration of conflicts of interest, can go at the end of the article.

 • Keywords in Spanish and English (minimum and maximum as indicated).

 • Source of financing of work, if applicable.